 src attribute in

 a tags.
-They can be absolute or relative paths.
-In this case, we are linking to a relative file named cat.png to display.
+They can have an absolute or relative path.
+In this case, we are linking to the relative file

 alt attribute is for alternate text.
 You can describe what the image is about for accessibility reasons.
 It provides helpful information for those who cannot or choose not to see the image.

 Another set of attributes that might be helpful is the

 height attributes.
 They take the size of the image as their values and it lets the browser allocate that much space on the page before the image actually loads.
 This helps prevent the page jumping around after the image loads.

 <img src="cat.png" alt="Picture of a cute cat." width="1000" height="667" />

 Figures and Captions

 There are times where you want to give your image a caption.
 You can accomplish this by nesting your image, along with a figure caption tag,

 figcaption inside a

 <figure> <img src="cat.png"> <figcaption>Picture of a cute cat.</figcaption> </figure>